biweidai/LDL/README.md

 The LDL maps will be generated automatically after the training is finished.
 To generate LDL maps with pretrained parameters, run LDL.py with --restore and --evaluateOnly arguments.

+## Pretrained models

+The best fit parameters for reproducing the results in the [paper](https://arxiv.org/abs/2010.02926) will be uploaded soon.